As a new aquarium owner, you’ll spend a lot of time researching and investigating which fish and how many fish per gallon will be ideal for your tank.

 Not All Fish Produce The Same Amount Of Waste

 In terms of producing waste, all fish species of the same size don’t make the same amount of poop!
-Some are messy, produce a lot of garbage, and some are comparatively easy on managing waste.
+Some are messy, and produce a lot of garbage, and some are comparatively easy on managing waste.
 With so many fish species to choose from, it can be challenging for new aquarium owners to know which will best fit their needs.

 Little fish such as Danios and Tetras produce low amounts of waste – but big eaters like Goldfish will create more.
 That means you’ll need to make sure your tank has plenty of beneficial bacteria to break down the extra waste that these bigger, messier types require!

-You may also need an oversized aquarium filter and ways to oxygenating the fish tank to accommodate those messier fish if you stock following any of the above rules.
+You may also need an oversized aquarium filter and ways to oxygenate the fish tank to accommodate those messier fish if you stock following any of the above rules.
 So, you had better customize the rules as per fish species.

 The Shape Of Your Tank

 The more surface area in contact with oxygen-rich air means a healthier environment for your fish due to increased opportunities for oxygen exchange between water and air.
-For instance, the taller tank may be eye-catching but having less surface area than a wider tank of the same volume.
+For instance, the taller tank may be eye-catching but has less surface area than a wider tank of the same volume.
 This could lead to a low oxygen condition in an overcrowded aquarium.

 Most fish require lateral space to swim, which is restricted in a taller tank.
 A taller tank is rather tricky to clean, especially if you can’t reach the bottom with your hand.
 Unusually shaped aquariums usually have more corners where algae and debris build up.